Conversation Heart Petit Fours for Valentine's Day

-I'm in my fifties now, and they are still fun to eat.
+I'm in my fifties now, and these candies are still fun to eat.
 I read them one by one, and if I find a fitting one, I give it to my husband.
-Unfortunately, they aren't his favorite so he sets them aside, and because of that, I thought it would be fun to make a conversation heart he actually would eat.
+Unfortunately, they aren't his favorite, so he sets them aside—and because of that, I thought it would be fun to make a conversation heart he actually would eat.

 So I came up with this sweet treat.
 These petit fours are cute, colorful, and delicious.
 They make a special homemade gift for loved ones, and they're perfect for Valentine's Day parties.
 The best part about them is that they can be personalized any way you want.

-- Filling - One can of frosting or jam of your choice
+- 1 can of frosting or jam of your choice (for the filling)

 - Candy melts for the coating